-Copay is a software wallet which can be installed on mobile devices and PCs.
-It allows users to store keys for two types of cryptocurrency; Bitcoin (BTC) and Bitcoin Cash (BCH).
+Copay is a software wallet that can be installed on mobile devices and PCs.
+It allows users to store keys for two types of cryptocurrency: Bitcoin (BTC) and Bitcoin Cash (BCH).

 Some Bitcoin wallets use the whole Bitcoin blockchain to keep up to date with the network.
 They’re called full node wallets.
 Bitcoin Core is a popular full node wallet.
 Copay uses simple payment verification to keep up to date with the network.
 This means it’s a light node wallet.